 My favourite dinner place was Home Restaurant in the charming Truc Bach neighbourhood, merging old world charm and friendly service whilst serving up modern takes on traditional Vietnamese dishes.
 I'm still dreaming of their exotic, marinated sea snails with local celery, grilled chicken with salt and lemongrass, and pork and prawn fresh spring rolls.
 SO good.
 I also loved supper at celebrated chef Didier Corlou's Verticale, where classic French gourmet meets contemporary Indochinese cuisine, and a poolside lunch at the five star Sofitel Legend Metropole housed in a beautiful colonial building with a bomb shelter beneath.

 We visited the glorious yellow Presidential Palace surrounded by mango trees, walked to the wartime B-52 bomber shot down in the middle of Huu Tiep Lake in the residential Ba Dinh district, toured the UNESCO World Heritage listed old citadel which was the former residence of Vietnamese monarchs dating back to the 11th century and the Military History Museum next to it.
-We bought some bamboo bowls at one of the many street markets, sat on little plastic chairs and had beers at one of the many street food stalls and had hoped to see something at the grand Hanoi Opera House, but unfortunately nothing was on when we were there.
+We bought some bamboo bowls at one of the many street markets, sat on little plastic chairs and had beers at one of the many street food stalls, saw a traditional water puppets show and had hoped to see something at the grand Hanoi Opera House, but unfortunately nothing was on when we were there.
 Next time!